Sirenum, a platform for managing shift and gig workers, raises a $2.7M Series A – TechCrunch

-Sirenum, a platform for remotely managing a shift-based workforce across industries such as railway, aviation, construction, and the gig economy, has raised a $2.7 million Series A funding round from new investors including former Tesco CEO Sir Terry Leahy, Intrinsic Capital founding partner Mark Horrocks and investment manager Bill Currie.
+Sirenum, a platform for remotely managing a shift-based workforce across industries such as railway, aviation, construction and the gig economy, has raised a $2.7 million Series A funding round from new investors, including former Tesco CEO Sir Terry Leahy, alongside the William Currie Group.

-Sirenum says its subscription model platform simplifies the process of managing shift workers, including rostering and managing schedules, monitoring and engaging staff, and processing key financial processes including payroll.
-Its clients include Randstad, Impellam, Manpower and GI Group as well as specialist agencies like TES.
+Sirenum says its subscription model platform simplifies the process of managing shift workers, including rostering and managing schedules, monitoring and engaging staff, and processing key financial processes, including payroll.
+Its clients include Randstad, Impellam, Manpower and GI Group, as well as specialist agencies like TES.

 The issue with shift workers is that they need to be in the right place at the right time and paid the right amount.
 Obviously.
 Sirenum says it allows staff to manage their own time by accepting or rejecting shifts and check their payroll at any time through a mobile app.
-The platform handles shift management, payroll, compliance, and scheduling.
-The app also tracks the fatigue of workers based on the UK’s Health and Safety guidelines, meaning employers can track the wellness of employees and adhere to compliance.
+The platform handles shift management, payroll, compliance and scheduling.
+The app also tracks the fatigue of workers based on the U.K.’s Health and Safety guidelines, meaning employers can track the wellness of employees and adhere to compliance.

 The product came about when Sirenum founder Benjamin Rubin ran a staffing agency in London.
 He was on honeymoon with his wife when he received a call that one of his employees had been hit by a train.